B34MR/smbShakedown/README.md

         etc..

-#To update email template modify the follow:
+#To update email template modify the following in source:
-    ...
-    ...

     ### EDIT: Email Message Template Below ###
 	message = """From: {0} <{1}>
     To: {2} <{3}>